An integration formula of Chern forms on quasi-projective varieties: The proof of the non-archimedean case

 for a single strongly nef adelic line bundle $\OL=(L,(\CX_i,\CL_i,l_i)_{i\geq1})$ on $U$ such that for each $j>i\geq0$, there is a morphism $\widetilde{\phi}_{j,i}:\CX_j\to \CX_i$ such that $\widetilde{\phi}_{j,i}|_U=\mathrm{id}_U$.
 Denote by $X_i=\CX_i\times_{\Spec O_K}\Spec K$ the generic fiber of $\CX_i$.
 Denote by $\phi_{j,i}:X_j\to X_i$ the induced morphism of generic fibers.

-We may also assume that $U$ is smooth and that $\CX_i$ is normal for all $i$.
+We may also assume that $U$ is normal and that $\CX_i$ is normal for all $i$.
 Note that each Cartier divisor $\CD_i$ on $\CX_i$ naturally defines an arithmetic divisor $(D_i,g_i)$ on $X_i$.
 The Cauchy condition is that